 The first step in achieving relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders is an accurate diagnosis.
 Our team recognizes that each Pevely, MO patient’s TMD experience is different, and our diagnostic methods aim to pinpoint the unique factors behind each individual’s jaw pain.

-- Joint Sounds: Checking for clicking, popping, or grinding sounds during jaw movement, which can indicate a TMJ disorder.
+- Joint Sounds: Identifying clicking, popping, or grinding sounds during jaw movement that might suggest a TMJ issue.

-- Pain Points: Gentle palpation of the jaw, neck, and surrounding muscles to identify areas of sensitivity or muscle tension.
+- Pain Points: Carefully palpating the jaw, neck, and surrounding muscles to detect sensitive areas or muscle tightness.

 - Alignment and Bite Assessment: Reviewing your bite and jaw alignment to check for structural issues that might impact jaw function.